mrbusche/backseatfan.com/_posts/2010-04-10-polish-president-others-killed-in-plane-crash.md

   </p>

   <p>
-    &#8220;There are no survivors,&#8221; said Smolensk Governor Sergey Antufyev, according to his spokesman.
+    "There are no survivors," said Smolensk Governor Sergey Antufyev, according to his spokesman.
   </p>

   <p>